How to train all the heads of the triceps in one workout

 Description

-Each of the three exercises in this workout shifts the focus to a different head of the triceps, allowing you to develop your upper arm properly and evenly, the way you've always wanted to.
+In this workout, each of the three exercises shifts emphasis to a different triceps head, allowing you to develop the upper arm correctly, evenly, and effectively.